 Longford anglers lament 'death of a once great fishery'

-A huge blow to tourism and economy if Lanesboro hot water stretch isn't dredged

-Jason Carr, Michael Galvin, Minister Denis Naughton, and Minister for the OPW Kevin 'Boxer' Moran, Photo by Shelley Corcoran
+A sorry sight at the world-renowned hot water stretch in Lanesboro.
+Local anglers are calling on the government to act fast to preserve the stretch, which is worth thousands to the economy.

-Local anglers, lamenting the 'death of a once great fishery' - the world renowned Lanesboro hot water stretch, are this weekend pleading with two Government Ministers to use their emergency powers to order remedial work to be undertaken - before it is too late.
+Local anglers, lamenting the 'death of a once great fishery' - the world renowned Lanesboro hot water stretch - are this weekend pleading with two Government Ministers to use their emergency powers to order remedial work to be undertaken before it's too late.

 Philip Gordon, Secretary Lough Ree Angling Hub, made the impassioned plea in a letter to Minister for Communications, Climate Action and Environment Denis Naughten TD and Minister of State for the Office of Public Works and Flood Relief Kevin 'Boxer' Moran TD.
 He also sent photos of the hot water stretch to the pair.